nowk/url2png-dc/README.md

 ##Configure

 Maybe in an initalizer file or something.
+These will be the become the standard defaults, if you do not provide additional options.

     Url2PngDc.configure do |config|
       config.url2png_apikey      = ENV['URL2PNG_APIKEY']